 Proving Your Case for a Truck Accident

 You may have heard that in order to recover any compensation for injuries you have incurred as a result of an accident you will have to prove that the other driver was at fault or they were negligent.
 However, if you are not certain what you have to prove in order to recover for damages do not be alarmed.
 Most personal injury cases, including those involving truck accidents all, come from a main legal theory of liability known as negligence.
-Under this theory of liability you will have to demonstrate that there was a duty, a breach of that duty, causation, and damages if you want to be able to recover for your injuries you will need to show that:
+Under this theory of liability you will have to demonstrate that there was a duty, a breach of that duty, causation, and damages if you want to be able to recover for your injuries you will need to show that several of these conditions exist in your case.

 Our NJ Truck Accident Attorneys Have the Experience to Handle Your Case

-If you’ve suffered severe injuries or the death of a loved one in an accident with a large truck, bus, or other commercial vehicle the lawyers of Reiff Law Firm’s The Truck Accident Team may be able to fight for you.
+If you’ve suffered severe injuries or the death of a loved one in an accident with a large truck, bus, or other commercial vehicles, the truck accident lawyers of Reiff Law Firm may be able to fight for you.
 To schedule a free and confidential legal consultation call (215) 246-9000 or contact us online today.